rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 categories: post
 ---

-TLDR; This tutorial is a complete implementation of Angluin's L* algorithm with PAC learning in Python (i.e. without using equivalence queries).
+TLDR; This tutorial is a complete implementation of Angluin's L-star algorithm with PAC learning in Python (i.e. without using equivalence queries).
 The Python interpreter is embedded so that you can work through the implementation steps.